Last updated: 12 March at 2:30 a.m. ET

 - Chloé Zhao (Hamnet) is struggling to find market momentum despite her film’s success in other categories.

-The next major market catalyst will be the Directors Guild of America (DGA) Awards on February 8.
-If Paul Thomas Anderson takes the main prize, his odds for the Oscar will rise even further.
+The Directors Guild of America (DGA) also awarded Paul Thomas Anderson the main prize, sending his Oscar odds rising further still.
 Historically, the DGA Award has been an almost perfect barometer, with only eight instances of the winner going on to miss out on the Academy Award.

 Enjoying Covers content?
 Add us as a preferred source on your Google account